 The WIG Team then expanded to include others outside Academic Affairs, and, in 2020, morphed the Wildly Important Goal to focus on three areas to ensure that every student has a comprehensive and individualized transition to college: 1) the comprehensive new student experience, 2) the coordination of care through EAB Navigate, and 3) the solving of obstacles.

-Our WIG in 2021-22 focuses on enhancing campus infrastructure to help students navigate the college and make connections with our community.
-WIG areas of focus include 1) streamlining student access to campus resources and opportunities to engage by developing the Navigate student app, 2) providing feedback and support to students by expanding campus familiarity with and usage of the Navigate Early Alert System, and 3) creating new opportunities for engagement and belonging.
+Our WIG in 2021-22 focused on enhancing campus infrastructure to help students navigate the college and make connections with our community.
+WIG areas of focus included 1) streamlining student access to campus resources and opportunities to engage by developing the Navigate student app, 2) providing feedback and support to students by expanding campus familiarity with and usage of the Navigate Early Alert System, and 3) creating new opportunities for engagement and belonging.

 Enhance Campus Infrastructure to Help Students Navigate College and Make Connections